 – Mike Price – Plainfield, IN

-Financial Exploitation can be damaging on many levels of relationships.
-The existence of Financial Exploitation can sometimes be easily noticed in cases where the person has worked and saved their entire lives while maintaining a frugal lifestyle yet somehow is barely able to afford their day to day needs.
+The existence of Financial Exploitation can sometimes be easily noticed in cases where the person has worked and saved their entire life while maintaining a frugal lifestyle yet somehow he or she is barely able to afford their day to day needs.
 Other signs can include:

-- Misrepresentation: The person signs documents without fully knowing their purpose (this can be intentional or unintentional)
+- Fraudulent or negligent misrepresentation: The person signs documents without fully knowing their purpose and legal effect (this can be intentional or unintentional);

-- Unusual Withdraws: Often it will be noticed that large sums of money are either withdrawn or “lost” from an elderly person’s bank accounts.
+- Unusual Withdraws: Often large sums of money are either withdrawn or “lost” from an elderly person’s bank accounts;

-- Relinquish Ownership: The elderly person may sign over their home and/or other valuable property unknowingly
+- Transferring of Ownership: The elderly person may sign over their home and/or other valuable property unknowingly or under false pretenses;

-- The Caretaker is Evasive about finances: Many times it can be found when the caretaker is either evasive about financial matters or they are only focused on them.
-Does the caretaker only seems to ask questions or care about the elder patient’s financial matters and not so much about the patient and his/her needs?
-This could be your biggest sign.
+- A Caretaker or Power of Attorney is evasive about finances: Many times, the person is either evasive about financial matters or unreasonably focused on money.
+Does the caretaker only seem to ask questions about the elder patient’s financial matters and not so much about the patient and his/her needs?
+This could be your biggest sign;

-Of course not every transaction, withdraw, action, means financial exploitation.
-However, when speaking in terms of an elderly person who is vulnerable to those around them these signs should not be ignored.
+Of course, not every transaction, withdrawal or questionable financial transaction means financial exploitation.
+However, for an elderly person who is vulnerable to those around them, these signs should not be ignored.

 4. What is self-neglect and what are the signs?

-Sometimes the elderly neglect their own needs and self care, which can lead to illness and/or injury.
+Sometimes the elderly neglects their own needs and self-care, which can lead to illness and/or injury.
 Self-neglect includes behavior that involves:

 - Refusal or unintentional failure to take their essential daily medications or medical treatment for a serious illness